 So this was the moment in my young life when the horrors confronted by the Doctor started to feel very real to me.
 I don’t ever recall a more frightening scene than when the Doctor climbs down into the gloomy bowels of the Euro Sea Gas refinery and discovers a sinister broth of seaweed fronds bubbling furiously, deep inside a murky tank.
 Most disturbing of all are those things which are not fully revealed, but you know they are there….

 In more recent times, I’ve listened to the audio and seen telesnaps and reconstructions of this missing adventure and still believe it to be a remarkable piece of 1960’s TV drama.
-The surviving clip of the strange and creepy Mr Quill and Mr Oak exhaling poisonous gas provides a taste of how the chilling effects of the seaweed creature’s contamination of its victims and its control over them were realised.
+The surviving clip of the strange and creepy Mr Quill and Mr Oak exhaling poisonous gas provides a taste of how the chilling effects of the seaweed creature’s contamination of its victims and its control over them were realized.
 And there were so many other memorable landmark features in this particular story including the Tardis landing on the sea; an extremely haunting and unsettling electronic soundtrack; the first ever appearance of the sonic screwdriver; a constant menacing heartbeat emanating from the pipework; the infected and entranced Maggie Harris wading into the ocean; humans gradually turning into seaweed mutants; a thrilling abduction with car and helicopter chases; the extraordinary and eerie Red Sands Sea Fort used in filming; and of course Victoria’s screams that saved the day and her eventual poignant departure from the Tardis.

 Skilfully written and directed, Fury from the Deep